Haivision/srt/docs/dev/receiver-buffer.md

 containing the data in their desired order, split into packets the way they were received.

-As a circular buffer, it is based on a solid array with fixed size, but as initial portion of the buffer gets decommissioned, the position of the first cell may be shifted into the middle of the array.
+As it is a circular buffer, it is based on a solid array with fixed size, but as initial portion of the buffer gets decommissioned, the position of the first cell may be shifted into the middle of the array.
 The logical position is mapped to the physical index by shifting the position and wrapping around the container size; the index of the logical position 0 - "first cell" - is set to `m_iStartPos` field.
 Most of the other meaningful positions are kept as logical positions, represented as "offset", and so are marked the field names:

 * ...Off : carries an offset - a relative position towards the first cell
 * ...Pos : carries the exact (physical) index to the array